 21. Beyond: Two Souls

-Beyond: Two Souls is another game from Quantic Dream, the French developer.
-Many gamers agree that the voice acting is actually of better quality in French than in English.
+Beyond: Two Souls is a game from Quantic Dream, the French developer.
+Many gamers agree that the voice acting is actually of better quality in French than in English!

 22. Assassin’s Creed: Unity

 Although all the Assassin’s Creed games are available with French audio, Unity is a top choice purely because it is set in Paris at the time of the French Revolution.